SharpSync/docs/README.md

 # SharpSync

-## What is Sharpsync?
+## What is SharpSync?

-Sharpsync is a premium data synchronization system that is:
+SharpSync is a cloud based data synchronization application:
-* Easy to use and intuitive
+* Easy to use
-* Fully cloud based
+* Intuitive
 * Let's you moves data
   * From CAD => ERP or
   * From PDM => ERP or